liushenr/advent22/README.md

 # advent22

-Keeping track of my Advent of Code solutions (or attempts) in Rust for 2022.
+My Advent of Code solutions (or attempts) in Rust for 2022.

 https://adventofcode.com/